Debugging Ardour

 This is how to get backtraces on Windows:

-- When ardour crashes (or hangs,..): Do not press the "Close application, ..report to Microsoft" button.
+4. When Ardour crashes (or hangs,..): Do not press the "Close application, ..report to Microsoft" button.

-- Go to the command window. press Ctrl and C to get a command prompt (this is only needed if ardour hangs, but also safe otherwise).
+5. Go to the command window. press ⌃C to get a command prompt (this is only needed if Ardour hangs, but also safe otherwise).

-In your user's home folder (start-menu → User's Documents or simply use the Expolorer to go to My Documents) there is now a file ardour-debug.log
+In your user's home folder (Start → User's Documents or simply use the Explorer to go to My Documents) there is now a file ardour-debug.log.

 Attach this to a bug-report on http://tracker.ardour.org/ along with a brief description how you produced that crash.
 Thanks in advance.